Anterior cervical discectomy fusion (ACDF) recovery

-The recovery process following a minimally invasive stabilization surgery like an anterior cervical discectomy fusion (ACDF) will likely be much shorter and less painful than from a traditional open spine fusion.
-However, it is still important that you do not try to overexert yourself in the weeks and months following surgery.
+The recovery process following this minimally invasive stabilization surgery is shorter compared to a traditional open spine fusion.^ However, it is important that you do not try to overexert yourself in the weeks and months following surgery.
 Listen to your body, immediately stop any activities causing you severe pain and stay in contact with your physician so he or she can stay informed on your rehabilitation.
+Read on to learn more about the ACDF recovery process.

 You can experience some discomfort as you become active again after a cervical spine surgery.
 Commonly experienced symptoms include: